tm-a-t/telegram-bot-handbook/pages/book/messages/sending.md

 - No more than 30 messages per second in all chats.
 - No more than 20 messages per minute in a group.

-There is no such option as sending messages to all users at once.
-If you want to broadcast some information among all bot users, you'll have to send messages gradually.
+There is no built-in functionality to send messages to all users simultaneously.
+If you need to broadcast information to all bot users, you'll need to implement a system to send messages gradually.

-Note that the limits concerning more rare actions, such as editing or deleting messages, are more strict.
+Note that the limits for less common actions, such as editing or deleting messages, are more restrictive.

-Developers of popular bots can contact the tech support and ask to increase the limits.
+Developers of popular bots can contact Telegram support to request increased limits.

 ## Editing

-Unlike users, when bot edits a message, the message does not get the "Edited" note.
+Unlike users' edited messages, when a bot edits a message, the message does not get the "Edited" label.

 ### Examples